KudoAI/chatgpt.js/docs/USERGUIDE.md

 **Parameters**:

-`interval`: A number representing the interval in seconds between sessions refreshes.
+`interval` (optional): A number representing the interval in seconds between sessions refreshes.
 Defaults to `30`.

 Example code: